jreisinger/docs/blog/2024-01-19-playing-with-beelzebub.md

 ![image](https://github.com/jreisinger/docs/assets/1047259/18b6f3e2-05d5-4612-8ba7-41b96f4deecc)

 While looking for a new project to hone my skills I came across the beelzebub.
 Wikipedia says Beelzebub was a Philistine God and later a major demon for some Abrahamic religions.
-In our case it's a honeypot written in Go :-).
+In this case it's a honeypot written in Go :-).

 My plan was something like: